christianengineer/christianengineer.github.io/_posts/2023-11-24-recommendation-system-with-ml-create-a-recommendation-engine-using-machine-learning-techniques.md

 ---
-title: Recommendation System with ML Create a recommendation engine using machine learning techniques
 date: 2023-11-24
+description: We'll be using tools like TensorFlow and Scikit-learn for implementing machine learning algorithms, along with Pandas and NumPy for data manipulation and analysis.
+layout: article
 permalink: posts/recommendation-system-with-ml-create-a-recommendation-engine-using-machine-learning-techniques
-layout: article
+title: Personalized recommendation using ML for better user satisfaction
 ---

 ## Objectives